 “Dr. Seuss: Christian Author?” by S.T.
 Karnick

-Okay, let’s have a look if Seuss’ analogy, “Shorth is better than length”, also applies to the Word of God.
+Okay, let’s have a look if Seuss’ analogy that, “Shorth is better than length”, also applies to the Word of God.

 9So the king’s scribes were summoned at that time in the third month (that is, the month Sivan), on the twenty-third day; and it was written in accordance with everything that Mordecai commanded the Jews, the satraps, the governors, and the officials of the provinces which extended from India to Cush, 127 provinces, to every province according to its script, and to every people according to their language, as well as to the Jews according to their script and their language.Esther 8:9, New American Standard Bible (NASB)